Skip to content

 Internet of Secure Things

 A key target is to create an Internet of Secure Things (IoST) that protects from vulnerabilities that can be exploited among every connected device.
 This is vital as distributed sensing and ubiquitous computing systems are becoming parts of everyday life.
-Industrial actors need to be supported with trusted components and complete knowledge of how to deploy new technologies in heterogeneous environments of Intelligent Infrastructure that requires security and privacy by design.
+Industrial actors need to be supported with trusted components and complete knowledge of deploying new technologies in heterogeneous environments of Intelligent Infrastructure that require security and privacy by design.
+A major gap is that state-of-the-art security mechanisms are not often adaptable to IoT devices, and overall security guarantees are hard to obtain.

 Strategic Priorities